kejrun/thequedelproject/README.md

 2. Clone or download this repo
 3. Navigate to the downloaded folder in a command line tool
 4. Type ```npm install``` and wait while magic is installing the necessary libraries, which are specified in the file package.json.
-5. Run the simulator with ```run react-native run-ios``` in the command line tool inside the project folder, or build the app directly in Xcode.
+5. Run the simulator with ```react-native run-ios``` in the command line tool inside the project folder, or build the app directly in Xcode.

 That should enable you to run Quedel on a simulator!
 If you have any trouble, check out this guide: https://facebook.github.io/react-native/docs/getting-started.html